tspakes/contact-info-sweeper/README.md

 and numbers, an "@", another finite amount of letters and numbers, a ".", and a final sequence of finite letters and numbers.

+White space before, in the middle of, or after phone numbers or email addresses is ignored, as well as new lines.